splaisan/GenomicConsensus/doc/HowTo.rst

 The `smrtpipe` workflow engine in SMRTanalysis 2.3 provides a convenient workflow automating this---it will automatically spread the load for both mapping and quiver jobs among your available cluster nodes.
-This is accessible via the SMRTportal UI; the simplest way
+This is accessible via the SMRTportal UI; the simplest way to set up and run thse workflows is via tha UI.
+Nonetheless, we include command-line instructions for completeness.

 If you have to run the `smrtpipe` workflow manually from the command line, a recipe is as folows::